-But last year, many annual marketing plans went out the window.
+But during the pandemic, many annual marketing plans went out the window.
 Many companies paused, shifted and completely rethought their marketing plans.
-While the situation was (to use the word of the year) unprecedented, it proved we can quickly adapt, make smart changes and find ways to grow businesses.
+While the situation was unprecedented, it proved we can quickly adapt, make smart changes and find ways to grow businesses.

 Break out of the 12-month mindset

 What’s best for a business — what’s going to drive sales and engagement — doesn’t always happen on a finite calendar, so why do we plan that way?
 Marketing plans should be ever growing, changing and building on what you’ve been doing, and that doesn’t stop on December 31st or start on January 1st.

 Instead, look to the future and where you want to go with continual conversations to evaluate:

 - What’s working and what’s not?

 - What are the areas of opportunity?

 - How can you solve a pain point the business is having?

 You’re likely already having some of these conversations around “planning time.”
 But, they shouldn’t just happen one time per year.
 These questions should be asked and answered often throughout the year.

 Plan for the real world